 Other helpful information sources on paying for care and benefits include:

-Free Information Services:
+Factsheets and Information Services:

 The Brendoncare Care for Life promise ensures that once residents are accepted in one of our homes they will not have to leave due to lack of funds.
 Care for Life is a charitable third party top-up* payment that can support those residents who may have been with us for a while and whose own funds have depleted to the threshold set by the Local Authority’s Social Services.
 At that point social